Find the best travel insurance for the United StatesView Plans

 If you're planning on visiting the United States for a short period of time, you won't need travel insurance.
 However, if you're applying for a visa or planning on staying past 90 days, you may need to purchase travel insurance as part of the requirements for the visa.

 Although travel insurance generally isn't required, one of the few downsides of traveling to the United States is the notoriously high cost of healthcare.
-Your domestic medical insurance won't cover you when you are touring the U.S. If you incur an injury or illness while in the United States, travel insurance for the U.S. could save you from facing debt-inducing medical fees.
+Your domestic medical insurance won't cover you when you are touring the U.S. If you incur an injury or illness while in the United States, we recommend purchasing travel medical insurance that will cover you from facing debt-inducing medical fees.

 COVID-19 in the United States